phantomzone-org/poulpy/README.md

 [![CI](https://github.com/phantomzone-org/poulpy/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/phantomzone-org/poulpy/actions/workflows/ci.yml)

 **Poulpy** is a fast & modular FHE library that implements Ring-Learning-With-Errors based homomorphic encryption.
 It adopts the bivariate polynomial representation proposed in [Revisiting Key Decomposition Techniques for FHE: Simpler, Faster and More Generic](https://eprint.iacr.org/2023/771).
 In addition to simpler and more efficient arithmetic than the residue number system (RNS), this representation provides a common plaintext space for all schemes and native bridges between any two schemes.
-Poulpy also decouples the schemes implementations from the polynomial arithmetic backend by being built around a hardware abstraction layer (HAL).
-This enables user to easily provide or use a custom backend.
+Poulpy also decouples the schemes implementations from the polynomial arithmetic backend by being built from the ground up around a **hardware abstraction layer** that closely matches the API of [spqlios-arithmetic](https://github.com/tfhe/spqlios-arithmetic)

 <p  align="center">
 <img  src="docs/lib_diagram.png"  />